SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

 * You then copy the private key of the dataset, which would be used in the next step to import the database.

 #### Step 3 - Training and Detection
-* The Traning and the execution of the code are performed on google collab because it is a cloud-based Jupyter Notebook platform favoured for its free access to GPUs and TPUs, requiring no local setup.
+* The training and the execution of the code are performed on google collab because it is a cloud-based Jupyter Notebook platform favoured for its free access to GPUs and TPUs, requiring no local setup.
 It integrates common libraries, supports real-time collaboration, and connects to Google Drive.
 With Python support and educational resources, it's a powerful tool for data science and machine learning practice and learning.
 However, users should be aware of session timeouts and resource limitations for more complex tasks.
 * You create an account on Google Colab and open a new colabarotary.
 * Mount your google drive to be able to train and run the model, the following dependencies are executed:
    ```